 - A preliminary online habitat survey will be used to identify existing habitat areas, along with areas that are seeking further enhancement, and those with near future planned establishment. - The acres included and reported in the program will be secured through a letter of long-term commitment (minimum of 5-years), signed by the land manager or landowner.
-The letter will include enhancement and/or management actions that qualify habitat areas for inclusion in the program. - The agreements will be made through Pollinator Partnership as well as the U.S. Fish and Wildlife Service Partners for Fish and Wildlife Program. - The Pollinator Partnership will track all the acres counted towards the 10,000 acre goal. - The agreements will ensure that monarch & RPBB habitat activities take place on lands that have a landowner or manager committed to imperiled pollinator conservation and long-term habitat management and maintenance. - The combined total of acres secured through letters of commitment for monarch and RPBB habitat will meet or exceed 10,000 acres across the Midwest.
+The letter will include enhancement and/or management actions that qualify habitat areas for inclusion in the program. - The agreements will be made through Pollinator Partnership; additional agreements may be made through other core program partners. - The Pollinator Partnership will track all the acres counted towards the 15,625 acre goal.

+- The agreements will ensure that monarch & RPBB habitat activities take place on lands that have a landowner or manager committed to imperiled pollinator conservation and long-term habitat management and maintenance. - The combined total of acres secured through letters of commitment for monarch and RPBB habitat will meet or exceed 15,625 acres across the Midwest and Great Lakes region.